-Loren is a young mum who lost her first son Archie to SIDS when he was just 6 weeks old.
-She’s written this blog during Baby Loss Awareness Week to help parents who have lost their baby before or after birth to find support and to remind them how brave and strong they are.
+Hey, my name is Loren and I have written this blog to help parents dealing with baby loss before or after birth to find support and to remind you how brave and strong you are.

 You may not want to talk, but if you need to, there is plenty of support out there for you and your family when you feel like it’s the right time.